 viii) The admission fee structure will be as prescribed.

 ix)The dissolution of the sponsoring body and the university will be in such a manner as prescribed (Section 43).

-11. Government have examined the matter and decided that there is a necessity of encouraging private investments by top national and international higher education institutions in Andhra Pradesh State, to promote human resource development, research, innovation and industrial development.
+11. The government has examined the matter and decided that there is a necessity of encouraging private investments by top national and international higher education institutions in Andhra Pradesh State, to promote human resource development, research, innovation, and industrial development.

-Accordingly Government hereby direct the Secretary, A.P.
-State Council of Higher Education to put the Andhra Pradesh Private Universities (Establishment and Regulation) Bill 2015 on A.P.State Council of Higher Education (APSCHE) web site for discussion in public domain for next one month (from 1-30 September 2015).
+Accordingly, Government hereby directs the Secretary, A.P.
+State Council of Higher Education to put the Andhra Pradesh Private Universities (Establishment and Regulation) Bill 2015 on A.P.State Council of Higher Education (APSCHE) web site for discussion in the public domain for next one month (from 1-30 September 2015).
 The said Bill is appended to this order.